sabbirshibli/20266027_cse707bracu_fall20/submissions/README.md

 # Introduction to Using the Shell in a High-Performance Computing Context
 Hello there,
-This is Sabbir Ahmed Sibli, currently studying in MSc. in Computer Science, BRAC University.
+This is Sabbir Ahmed Sibli, currently studying MSc. in Computer Science, BRAC University.
 This Presentation has been submitted as a partial fulfillment for CSE 707 - Disributed Computing System under MSc. in CSE Program, BRAC University.
 In this presentation, I'll cover the following topics:
 1. Intro: Clusters & High Performance Computing (HPC)